VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 ## Challenges

 One of the biggest challenges with this final milestone was trying to run the command that would start the detection software.
-The terminal would say that it’s missing a module, I would install that module using a PIP command and it would say it’s missing a different module.
-For me to get it to work, I had to set up the virtual environment so all of my packages were in one place.
+The terminal would say that it was missing a module.
+I would install that module using a PIP command, and it would say it was missing a different module.
+To get it to work, I had to set up a virtual environment so all of my packages were in one place.

 ## What's Next

-Going forward, some modifications that I would make to this project were probably working on the ability to track multiple objects at once and putting a box around the objects that it's detecting.
+Going forward, some modifications I would make to this project include working on the ability to track multiple objects at once and putting a box around the objects that it's detecting.

 # Second Milestone